Songs from the Book of Knowledge by William Copper

 Three volumes of songs for children's chorus and piano.
-Volume I is complete and being readied for publication, spring 2004.
+Volume I is complete.
 Intended for an intermediate choir of 8-12 year old singers.
 One poem is taken from each volume of an old children's encyclopedia, The Book of Knowledge, published by the Grolier Society.
 The theme of Volume I centers on the earth and nature.

 VOLUME ONE #1 ANSWER TO A CHILD'S QUESTION by Samuel Taylor Coleridge Do you know what the birds say?
 The sparrow, the dove, The linnet and thrush say: "I love and I love!"
 In the winter they're silent -- the wind is so strong; What it says I don't know, but it sings a loud song.
 But green leaves, and blossoms, and sunny warm weather, And singing, and loving -- all come back together; But the lark is so brimful of gladness and love, The green fields below her, the blue sky above, That she sings, and she sings, and for ever sings she -- "I love my love, and my love loves me!" #2 THE WORLD by William Brighty Rands Great, wide, beautiful wonderful world, With the wonderful water round you curled, And the wonderful grass upon your breast -- World, you are beautifully drest.
 The wonderful air is over me, And the wonderful wind is shaking the tree, It walks on the water and whirls the mills, And talks to itself on the tops of the hills.
 You friendly Earth! how far you go, With the wheat-fields that nod and the rivers that flow, With cities and gardens, and cliffs and isles, And people upon you for thousands of miles! #3 A TRAGIC STORY by William Makepeace Thackeray There lived a sage in days of yore, And she a handsome pigtail wore; But wondered much, and sorrowed more Because it hung behind her.
 Se mused upon this serious case, And swore she'd change the pigtail's place And have it hanging at her face, Not dangling there behind her.
 At length "Eureka!" was the sound, Said she, "The mystery I've found -- I'll turn me round!"
 She turned her round; But still it hung behind her.
 Then round and round, and out and in, All day the puzzled sage did spin; In vain -- it mattered not a pin -- The pigtail hung behind her.
 And though her efforts never slack, And though she twist, and twirl, and tack, Alas! still faithful to her back, The pigtail hangs behind her. #4 A BIRTHDAY by Christina Rossetti My heart is like a singing bird Whose nest is in a watered shoot; My heart is like an apple-tree Whose boughs are bent with thick-set fruit; My heart is like a rainbow shell That paddles in a halcyon sea; My heart is gladder than all these, Bedause my love is come to me. #5 BIRDS by Richard H. Stoddard Birds are singing round my window, Tunes the sweetest ever heard; And I hang my cage there daily, But I never catch a bird.
 So with thoughts my brain is peopled, And they sing all day long; But they will not fold their pinions In the little cage of Song! #6 GOOD-BYE by Ralph Waldo Emerson Good-bye, proud world!
 I'm going home; Thou art not my friend, and I'm not thine.
 Long through thy weary crowds I roam; A river-ark on the ocean brine, Long I've been tossed like the driven foam: But now, proud world!
 I'm going home. #7 THE DANCE OF THE FLOWERS by Alfred Percival Graves The lilies of the valley chime Their joy-bells sweet and low.
 Now, wild flowers, 'tis your dancing time!
 What makes you dally so?
 Blue, yellow, white, they hurry up, They're rocking faster still!
 The daisy and the buttercup, Wood-violet, daffodil.
 Then O, while out of heaven the moon Looks down with joyful glance, The lilies ring and ring the tune, The blossoms dance and dance.
 Jack Frost he stamps his iron foot; "How dare you dance and play?"
 The lily-bells, alas! are mute, The blossoms hide away.
 But hardly has that churl of churls Forsook their favourite glen, When hark! the lilies' peal of pearls Is awakening once again.
 I hear myself its silver hum; At home how can I stay?
 O flowers, 'tis calling me to come And dance with you away!